 Not all files can be reduced in size using optimization.
 In order for it to work there has to be some waste or bloat in the file that we can strip away or 'optimize' in order to reduce file size without changing the file format.

-As we looked more closely, though, we realised that many customers had uncompressed TIFFs sitting on their networks.
+As we looked more closely, though, we realized that many customers had uncompressed TIFFs sitting on their networks.
 As many of the built-in compression methods available within TIFF are lossless, we figured that if we could find those uncompressed TIFF files and apply some compression to them it would be a fantastic opportunity to reclaim space without changing file format.

 You can check if your TIFF images are compressed like this: